jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ```
 3. Execute the Listings-MatchingSearchTerms.usql script.
 (As a reminder, you can do this by right-clicking on script text, selecting ADL: Submit Job, and then clicking the option to run the script in the local run context.
 If you can't right-click, you can open the Command Palette from the View menu, enter ADL: Submit Job at the prompt, and then click the option to run the script in the local run context. )

+After about 20 seconds, the script fails.
+Why?
+Because we have a NULL value in our input data.
+Specifically, they are present in the bedrooms column of many records.
+This is a common problem when dealing with text files and string data.
+Let’s fix it.

 4.